chazwarez/RoyaltyOwner/README.md

 RoyaltyOwner
 ============

-Track &amp; Reconcile royalty payments with production reported to state agencies
+Track &amp; Reconcile royalty payments with production reported by operators to state agencies.